VietHPham/Lynx/README.md

 The module `url-parse` is also needed.
 Please naviage to the `Lynx/tests` directory and install the module by running `npm install url-parse`.

+After setting everything up, complete the following steps to run the analysis for discovering hidden properties.

+1. To identify hidden properties in a given module, ensure that the `enable` option of the corresponding target module config (e.g. `configs.json` to `true`.
+2. Enter the dictionary `Lynx/tests` and execute `node Analysis.js`
+3. Rock & roll.

 ### Harness Preparation
 Lynx takes concrete testcases as input.
 The following sections introduce how to prepare the test harness required by Lynx.